 - What level of care is included in the base rate

-- How care levels are assessed and priced
+- How care levels are assessed and priced over time

-- Whether rate increases are capped or discretionary
+- Whether annual rate increases are capped or discretionary

 - Staffing ratios and caregiver training standards

-- Proximity to hospitals and healthcare providers
+- Proximity to hospitals and specialty healthcare providers

-- Contract structure (month-to-month vs long-term agreements)
+- Contract structure (month-to-month vs. long-term agreements)

-Requesting a written breakdown of potential fees helps families avoid unexpected cost escalations over time.
+Requesting a written breakdown of all potential fees helps families avoid unexpected cost escalations over time.

 Frequently Asked Questions